vcrsoft/vcrsoft.github.io/index.md

 title: Home
 ---

-# Welcome to VCRSOFT LLC
+# Patient Engagement Reimagined

-We provide a patient engagement portal with chatbots.
-These chatbots provide a friendly conversational interface to enable patients to perform various tasks such as registration, intake, booking an appointment, asking questions pertaining to their medical records, or messaging their doctor.
+A chatbot provides a friendly interface for patients as they seek to interact with your medical practice.
+Imagine a virtual assistant, available 24/7, that engages in a natural dialog with the patient to understand their needs and provide service.

 ## Explore Our Patient Engagement Portal

-Our chatbots are designed to make healthcare management easy and accessible.
-Experience the full capabilities of our portal by visiting our Patient Portal.
+Visit our patient portal to engage with a chatbot to see how basic patient-facing functions such as booking appointments, answering questions about their medical records, or messaging their doctor, can be vastly improved using the latest AI technology.

 ## Recent Blog Posts